PhiTux/DailyTxT/README.md

 ---
 #### Changes to next version (NOT YET RELEASED)
 ```
+- The current day is now always highlighted in the calendar with an orange dotted border
+- Integrated emojis into the frontend instead of loading them from a CDN.
+- Markdown-Links are now always opening in a separate tab
 - Updated dependencies for security reasons
-- Integrated emojis into the frontend instead of loading them from a CDN.
-- The current day is now always highlighted in the calendar with an orange dotted border
 ```
 ---